-According to Fromkin and Rodman, hyponyms are a set of related words whose meaning are specific instances of a more general word (so, for example, red,white, blue, etc., are hyponyms of colour).
-Hyponymy is thus the relationship between a general term such as polygon and specific instances of it, such as triangle.
+According to Fromkin and Rodman, hyponyms are a set of related words whose meaning are specific instances of a more general word.
+For example, red, white, blue, etc., are hyponyms of colour.
+Hyponymy is thus the relationship between a general term such as polygon and specific instances of it, such as a triangle.

 Computer science often terms this relationship an is-a relationship.
-For example, Red is a colour can be used to describe the hyponymic relationship between redand colour.
+For example, Red is a colour that can be used to describe the hyponymic relationship between red and colour.
 The term Hypernym denotes a word, usually somewhat vague and broad in meaning, that other more specific words fall under or are fairly encompassed by.

-For example, vehicle denotes all the things that are separately denoted by the words train, chariot, dogsled, airplane, and automobile and is therefore a hypernym of each of those words.
+For example, vehicle denotes all the things that are separately denoted by the words train, chariot, dogsled, aeroplane, and automobile and is, therefore, a hypernym of each of those words.
 Conversely, the words train, chariot etc. are hyponyms of vehicle.

 Hypernymy is the semantic relation in which one word is the hypernym of another.
-Hypernymy, the relation words stand in when their extensions stand in the relation of class to subclass, should not be confused with holonymy which is the relation words stand in when the things that they denote stand in the relation of whole to part.
+Hypernymy, the relation words stand-in when their extensions stand in the relation of class to subclass, should not be confused with holonymy which is the relation words stand-in when the things that they denote stand in the relation of the whole to part.
 A similar warning applies to hyponymy and meronymy.